hackeryarn/blog/content/post/dry.md

 When building functions this way, we simplify the work of our higher level functions.
 This function no longer needs to worry about any complex logic.
 It only needs to know which calculations to call and how to combine them.

-Simplifying this function means that we greatly reduce the mistakes we could make.
-And when we need to make a change, we can easily spot the right place to jump to.
+Simplifying this function means that we greatly reduce the mistakes we could make, and we make future modifications much easier.
+Where we need to add, remove, or re-order the calculations, we can accomplish our goal without worrying about disturbing any other calculation.

 ### Prefer small functions

 The above solution is much clearer, but it's still not perfect.
 Any time a function takes an optional argument, it should raise a red flag.

-This might be controversial since many standard libraries have functions with tons of optional arguemnts.
+This might be controversial since many standard libraries have functions with tons of optional arguments.
 Python's `print` takes 4 optional arguments just to output some text.
-But I would argue that it would be better to have multiple functions for the different scenarios instead of having all those options in one overloaded function.
+But I would argue that having multiple functions for each of the scenarios covered by a flag would make things much clearer.

-If we look at our example now, `calculate_bonus` is doing too much.
+Let's first look at our example and see if we can spot the issue. `calculate_bonus` is the only function that takes multiple arguments and one of them is optional.
 It's calculating the standard bonus and a yearly bonus.
-Additional requirements could quickly morph this functions into a behemoth.
+If you have to use an `and` while describing the purpose a function at a lower layer, it immediately indicates that the function is doing too much.

 The solution, as you might expect, is to introduce another function.
-Our final version of `calculate_clevel_compnsation` will look like this:
+With which our final version of `calculate_clevel_compnsation` will look like this:

 ```python
 def calculate_clevel_compensation(employee):